mandober/debrief.cs/200-data/character-encoding/unicode.md

-## Code Point Type
-Any of the 7 fundamental classes of code points in the standard:
-- Graphic
-- Format
-- Control
-- Private-Use
-- Surrogate
-- Non-character
-- Reserved

 ## Unicode Code Point
 1. Any value in the Unicode codespace, from 0 to U+10FFFF; not all code points are assigned to encoded characters.